-Old age seems to be inextricably linked to heart disease, and as we get older, our hearts can’t beat as fast during physical activity or stress as it once did.
-This is because ageing leads to changes in the heart and blood vessels.
-A few factors that could put extra pressure on our heart include: certain medication, emotional stress, physical exertion, certain illnesses, infections and injuries.
+Old age seems to be inextricably linked to heart disease, and as we get older, our hearts can’t beat as fast during physical activity or stress as they once did.
+This is because aging leads to changes in the heart and blood vessels.
+A few factors that could put extra pressure on our hearts include certain medications, emotional stress, physical exertion, certain illnesses, infections, and injuries.

 Hence, around the world, the 65-plus population is much more susceptible to a heart attack, a stroke, or developing coronary heart disease, than younger people.
 Heart disease is also a leading cause of disability, adversely affecting the quality of life of millions of elderly people the world over.

-Ageing also triggers changes in the electrical system which can lead to arrhythmias or irregular heartbeat, often necessitating a pacemaker implant.
+Aging also triggers changes in the electrical system which can lead to arrhythmias or irregular heartbeat, often necessitating a pacemaker implant.
 The heart valves, the gateway controlling blood flow between the chambers of your heart, could also become thicker and stiffer.
-This could hamper blood flow, causing fluid buildup in the lungs or in other parts of the body including legs, feet and abdomen.
+This could hamper blood flow, causing fluid buildup in the lungs or in other parts of the body including legs, feet, and abdomen.

 Thickening of the heart wall, usually caused by long-term hypertension, increases the risk of atrial fibrillation, another common heart rhythm problem in older people.
 There is also a genetic predisposition, but a heart-healthy lifestyle can help you avoid or delay serious illness.

 Congestive heart failure is another very common condition linked to the older population.
 The incidence of congestive heart failure among the 75-plus is 10 times more than in younger adults.
 A few other problems that are associated with aging are:

 - Blood clots forming in the veins, mostly in the leg – deep vein thrombosis (when clots develop in the veins deep inside) and thrombophlebitis (when they form in veins closer to the surface),